How to Apply for SAVY

 Summer Academy at Vanderbilt for the Young is a day program for gifted students entering grades 1-6.
 Classes are from 8:45 a.m. to 3:45 p.m.
 Monday through Friday.
 Rising 7th grade students are eligible to participate in Career Connections at SAVY, a day-program within SAVY designed specifically for this age group.
 Visit the Career Connections page for more information about this program and other summer opportunities for rising 7th graders.

-There will be two application options for Summer SAVY 2020:
+There will be two application options for SAVY and Career Connections:

 01. Complete the SAVY or Career Connections application online.
 With this option, you may upload test scores and select a preferred payment method for the $50 nonrefundable application fee.
 For families submitting applications for multiple children, the application fee for the first child is $50 and there is a $25 application fee discount for each subsequent child’s application.
 Please contact SAVY (firstname.lastname@example.org) for the sibling discount code if you are planning to submit applications for multiple children.